pratimavermaa/EPAi3Assignments-/session9/READMES9.md

 **Largest Blood Type**

 Here I am using lambda function and mapping operation to extract the blood type, Then we are storing it map object to list and pass it as a parameter to mode function defined in statistics library.
-We measure the time and record the readings.
+We measure the time and record the readdings.

 **Mean Current Location**